 The following will expand your definition of cloud service layers and distinguish between IaaS vs PaaS vs SaaS.

 Software as a Service (SaaS)

 The benefits of SaaS include easy entry and startup.
-Most apps allow you to add or subtract users as needed so that you are only paying for what you use.
+Most apps allow you to add or subtract users as needed so that you only pay for what you use.
 The provider takes care of all software upgrades, support and uptime.
-Many SaaS applications can be integrated with one another to customize their use.
-For example, your marketing application could integrate with your prospect database, or your procurement application can integrate with your ERP software.
+Many SaaS industry applications can be integrated with one another to customize their use.
+For example: your marketing application could integrate with your prospect database, or your procurement application could integrate with your ERP software.

 Platform as a Service (PaaS)

 If you aren’t a software programmer or web developer, you might not think that you’ll ever need PaaS.
 Perhaps the most overlooked of cloud computing service layers, PaaS is the best option to address your business’ unique requirements.

 PaaS is where you can develop customized software - for example app construction and testing.
 You might use PaaS if you need to customize your industry-specific business application.
 Build and test it in the cloud before making it live to your company.

 You can also test out a software update in a PaaS environment.
 This is beneficial if you’re concerned how the update will affect your processes or if you have multiple customizations that could put other systems at risk.